Open Table’s vision is to share free meals with the community made from surplus food in order to reduce food insecurity and food waste.

-Soon after, we started running a humble little community dinner at the Brunswick Neighbourhood House.
-Three years later, we now run lunches and dinners on a weekly basis between five different Melbourne suburbs in community spaces.
+Our journey began some four years ago with a humble little community dinner at the Brunswick Neighbourhood House.
+Four years later, we now run lunches on a weekly basis between seven different community spaces around Melbourne.

-On a weekly basis one of our lovely volunteers will drive around Melbourne to collect approximately 50 kilos of food for that week’s gathering - this includes fruits, vegetables and several bags of bread donated by local businesses as well as established organisations who rescue fresh produce from supermarkets.
+On a weekly basis our lovely volunteers will drive around Melbourne to collect approximately 50 kilos of food for that week’s gathering - this includes fruits, vegetables and bags of bread donated by local businesses as well as established organisations who rescue fresh produce from supermarkets.
 This equates to approximately 2.5 tonnes a year.

 Every event, a group of five to six volunteers will get together, spend a few hours cooking and serving up the meals buffet style with 30 - 70 people attending.
 We have discovered over time the more diverse the community the more people attending.